 32 timber box windows and all of the secondary glaze have been replaced on the first floor of Plowden Building.
+The next phase due for completion is the Plowden E wing

 Planning permission has been obtained to replace 454 listed windows.
 The window replacements will take place in 3 phases: